-The trend of e-bikes is increasing day by day, so are design and feature variations of these bikes.
+The trend of e-bikes is increasing day by day, so are the design and feature variations of these bikes.
 There are three types of e-bikes available on the market based on the positioning of the motor.

-Front, rear or middle motor e-bikes.
+Front, rear, or middle motor e-bikes.
 Which one to choose?
 Middle motor electric bicycles provide the most balanced and comfortable ride as the center of gravity is placed in the middle of the e-bike.
 Mid-motor e-bikes are usually more expensive than the front or rear motor e-bikes as mid-motors require more design efforts.

 Read also: Ultimate e-bike pricing guide (with 46 examples) – in this article.

 In the front motor e-bikes, the motor is placed in the middle of the front wheel.
 Installation of the wires and battery is relatively easier in the front motor e-bikes.
 Typically, in front motor e-bike, the motor pulls the rider to forward.